-According to an article by Chris Kresser, many Americans are deficient in important life-sustaining nutrients due to the current prevalence of chronic disease, food processing and poor agriculture methods resulting in soil depletion.
-We need to choose nutrient-dense, minimally processed, and locally grown foods, as well as change our eating habits in a way that supports our health and the health of the planet.
-One of the best ways to do this is to consume a primarily plant-based, whole foods diet and to support small farmers who use sustainable agriculture methods.
+According to an article by Chris Kresser, many Americans are deficient in important life-sustaining nutrients due to the current prevalence of chronic disease, food processing and poor agriculture methods resulting in soil depletion.(3) One of the most important things we can do to improve our health and the health of our planet is to vote with our dollar, choosing nutrient-dense, minimally processed, and organic, locally-grown foods.
+We can change our eating habits by consuming a plant-based, whole foods diet, and by supporting small farmers who are committed to sustainable agriculture methods.
+(4),(5)

-1. Number one on my list, now and at any time really, is a variety of colorful fruits and vegetables, especially bitter greens (in season now), cruciferous veggies like broccoli, cabbage, Brussels sprouts and cauliflower, roots and tubers (sweet potatoes, yams, parsnips etc.), and low glycemic fruits like berries, cherries and citrus fruits, which are also high in vitamins C, A and other immune-boosting antioxidants.
+1. Number one on my list, now and at any time really, is a variety of colorful fruits and vegetables, especially bitter greens (in season now), cruciferous veggies like broccoli, cabbage, Brussels sprouts and cauliflower, roots and tubers (sweet potatoes, yams, parsnips etc.), and low glycemic fruits like berries, cherries and citrus fruits, which are also high in vitamins C, A and other immune-boosting compounds.